tandrewnichols/vim-rumrunner/README.md

 - `rum#next(count)` - Move `<count>` entries forward in the MRU list (to more recent files).
 - `rum#move(count)` - Move `<count>` entries in the MRU list.
 If `<count>` is negative, it moves forward (which sounds counter-intuitive until you realize that it's adding `<count>` to the current index, which for a negative number means moving toward 0, or _the first_ entry).
 A positive number moves backward.
 - `rum#checkTimer()` - Deactivate any running timeouts
+- `rum#list(horizontal)` - Open the mru list in a buffer, vertically by default, horizontally if `horizontal` is passed.
+- `rum#configure()` - Configure the mru list buffer.
+This sets local settings, sets up the BufLeave autocommand, and configures local mappings.
+- `rum#map(lhs, rhs)` - Map lhs to rhs within the mru list buffer.
+If you want to create additional mappings, you can tap into this via:

+    ```vim
+    augroup RumrunnerOpen
+      au!
+      au BufEnter \[Rumrunner\] call rum#map('h', '<C-w>h')
+    augroup END
+    ```

+- `rum#activate()` - Activates the buffer under the cursor in the mru list buffer.
+- `rum#getNumFromLine()` - Extacts the buffer number from the current line in the mru list bufer.
+- `rum#reorder(dir)` - Reorders the mru list based on the current line in the mru list buffer.
+When `dir` is negative, the current entry is moved down in the list.
+When it is positive, it's moved up.
+If it's 0, the entry is removed from the list.

 #### Commands